 Balpreet Grewal-Virk, New Jersey Commissioner & Co-Chair

+Dr. Grewal-Virk serves on a number of Boards, including the Drumthwacket Foundation, the Boys and Girls Clubs of Lower Bergen County, and the Liberty Science Center.
 She graduated from Seton Hall University, majoring in criminal justice, and went on to earn her Master’s in corporate and organizational culture, an MBA with a focus on marketing, and a PhD in health and medical sciences.
-Grewal-Virk is also active on the political circuit.
-She has been involved in multiple campaigns including those for Senator Cory Booker, Senator Robert Menendez, and Secretary Hillary Rodham Clinton.
-Grewal-Virk and her husband, Yoginder, have three children.
+Dr. Grewal-Virk and her husband, Yoginder, have three children.

 Alicia Glen, New York Commissioner & Co-Chair